idfubar/AV102/week3/pair_programming.md

 just saying "do this and then do this and then do this" maybe with a little bit of explanation that they actually scaffold the novice in their attempts to "master the problem" hmm that's confusing;
-let's have it "solve" in their attempts to solve the problem this ... so rather than giving them answers you say: " what do you think you might do in this situation?" and "well, you know there's a couple of options here; there's this one and this one.
+let's have it "solve" - in their attempts to solve the problem this ... so rather than giving them answers you say: "What do you think you might do in this situation?" and "Well, you know there's a couple of options here; there's this one and this one.
 Which one sounds
 good to you?" and this is I think the sort of true skill of the ... is it the teaching assistant?
 Shall we call it the coach?
 The guide?
 The instructor?
 What have you;
-is kinda trying to manage the ... stress load of the person that they're working
-... with to say "you know okay I'm gonna give you this piece of information here because
+is kinda trying to manage the ... stress load of the person that they're working with - to say "you know okay I'm gonna give you this piece of information here because
 ...
 I think that's you know just you can just remember that later" but if there's some sort of key concept with